zvovov/blog/_posts/2016-08-13-a-wild-python-package-appeared-tvsongs.md

 # Idea was conceived

-With the onslaught of affordable sophisticated hardware, from our fellow earthlings in China, putting a mobile device in every person's hands (and lap), the content was bound to come.
+With the onslaught of affordable sophisticated hardware putting a mobile device in every person's hands (and lap), the content was bound to come.
 And it came, no holds barred.
+There are many quality TV shows to watch.
+More are being produced everyday.

-I was watching one by-product of this content creation phenomenon. [^1] So impressed by the placement of a song in a scene, I googled to find more about it.
+I was watching one such by-product of this content creation phenomenon. [^1] So impressed by the placement of a song in a scene, I googled to find more about it.

 Knowing a song's name shouldn't take this long, I thought.
 And began to turn the *shouldn't* into *doesn't.*